-AB 986: Hunting and Sport Fishing Licenses - pending Senate Committee assignment
+AB 986: Hunting and Sport Fishing Licenses - Defeated

 AB 1932 would require the DOJ to furnish the background check report to the licensing authority within 60 days of receiving the fingerprints and fees.
 Currently, DOJ is not mandated to complete the check within a specified period like many other mandated background checks performed by the state.

-AB 2318 is scheduled to be heard in the Assembly Public Safety Committee on April 24.
+AB 2318 failed to pass the Assembly Public Safety Committee.

 AB 2318 would exempt a person who holds a valid concealed carry license who is carrying the firearm described in the license to, from, or in a church, synagogue, or building used as a place of worship on the grounds of a public or private school providing instruction in kindergarten or grades 1 to 12, if the person has the written permission of the school authority.

-AB 2733 failed to pass the Assembly Public Safety Committee, but has been granted reconsideration.
+AB 2733 failed to pass the Assembly Public Safety Committee.

 AB 2733 would redefine “good cause” to include self-defense, defending the life of another, or preventing crime in which human life is threatened, and would allow for the issuance of a concealed carry weapons permit with all other criteria satisfied.